 This year’s fellows, all in their twenties and thirties, included a journalist, several lawyers, a teacher, and advisors and directors of several government agencies.

-During their stay, they met with Kellogg Institute faculty and staff and attended lectures on topics including “Political Leadership in Challenging Times: Making Democracy Work,” delivered by Kellogg Institute Faculty Fellow Michael Coppedge, a principal investigator with the Varieties of Democracy project.
+During their stay, they met with Kellogg Institute faculty and staff and attended lectures on topics including “Political Leadership in Challenging Times: Making Democracy Work,” delivered by Kellogg Institute Faculty Fellow Michael Coppedge (political science), a principal investigator with the Varieties of Democracy project.

 They also met with South Bend Mayor Pete Buttigieg to discuss partnerships between local government and Notre Dame.
 IEI sponsored a side trip to Chicago, where they toured the Chicago Mercantile Exchange and met with officials to learn about the legislative landscape in Illinois.